The business started around the mid-1870’s and was still active well into the 1950’s.

 The only building that appears to date back to the business is located at the 28 W 38th Street address.
 It’s a turn of the century building with a commercial store at street level.
 The former 7 W 38th Street location is now within the footprint of Lord and Taylor’s flagship store on Fifth Avenue that opened in 1914.
 Fourth Avenue is now Park Avenue South.

-The bottle I found is a small (approximately 4 oz) medicine with a tooled finish.
-Its simply embossed Haas Pharmacy with no address.
-It was probably made in the late 1800′ s or early 1900’s and associated with one of their early locations, either Fourth Avenue or Fifth Avenue ( filled and sold by a guy working 70 hours a week!).
+I’ve found two mouth blown Haas Pharmacy medicine bottles, both with rectangular cross sections.
+One holds approximately 4 oz. and the other is smaller, holding no more than an ounce.
+Both have a tooled finish and were probably made in the late 1800′ s or early 1900’s and associated with one of their early locations, either Fourth Avenue or Fifth Avenue ( filled and sold by a guy working 70 hours a week!).